IAliceBobI/sy-tomato-plugin/README.md

 - **Sync blocks** — edit once, sync everywhere
 - **Bidirectional links** — two blocks referencing each other, jump both ways
 - **Text to citation** — turn selected text into a reference block in place
-- **Bottom backlinks** — a persistent backlink panel at the bottom of the editor
+- **Floating backlinks** — a floating ball that summons the backlink panel anytime; can also stay docked at the bottom of the editor
 - **Database backlinks** — backlinks inside database views

 ### 🧭 Visualization